An Overview of Construction Site Security

 Firstly, there is the cost implication of theft and vandalism.
 Insurance claims can be lengthy and for construction companies, running to schedule is crucial.
 Consequently, if essential equipment is stolen from site, to keep on schedule companies will have to hire equipment; a cost which can rarely be passed onto the client.
 Secondly, there is a risk to staff if equipment and plant machinery is maliciously damaged and they are unaware.
 Then there’s the risk to corporate reputation.

-Any delays or accidents on site, resulting from acts of theft and vandalism could lead to loss of credibility and trust; possibly resulting in a loss of future business.
+Building site security is vital in running a smooth operation.
+Any delays or accidents on construction sites, resulting from acts of theft and vandalism could lead to loss of credibility and trust; possibly resulting in a loss of future business.
 In addition, incidents on site may mean that the HSE need to be informed, which can also impact corporate reputation.

 Suitable Security Measures For Construction